-Artists, philosophers, and people from all walks of life have sought refuge, clarity, change, or perhaps simply broader horizons here in the Joshua Tree region.
-Together, we’ll traverse the legendary landscape that’s supported creative endeavors both contemporary and historical—visiting colorful man-made mountains, glimpsing mysteriously marked rocks, and experiencing the magic of the desert along the way.
+Artists and creators have long sought refuge, clarity, change, or perhaps simply broader horizons here in the Joshua Tree region.
+Join us as we traverse the legendary landscape that’s supported countless creative endeavors—visiting innovative and experimental art installations, glimpsing mysteriously marked rocks, and experiencing the magic of the desert along the way.

 The cost of this trip is $860, based on double occupancy.